romainsacchi/rmnd-lca/docs/transform.rst

 .. note::

     *premise* enforces a lower limit on the fuel consumption per ton of clinker.
-    This limit is set to 2.8 GJ/t clinker and corresponds to the minimum theoretical fuel consumption with an moisture content of the raw materials, as considered in the 2018 IEA_ cement roadmap report.
-Hence, regardless of the scaling factor, the fuel consumption per ton of clinker will never be less than 2.8 GJ/t.
+    This limit is set to 3.1 GJ/t clinker and is close to the minimum theoretical fuel consumption with an moisture content of the raw materials, as considered in the 2018 IEA_ cement roadmap report (i.e., 2.8 GJ/t clinker).
+    Hence, regardless of the scaling factor, the fuel consumption per ton of clinker will never be less than 3.1 GJ/t.

 .. _IEA: https://iea.blob.core.windows.net/assets/cbaa3da1-fd61-4c2a-8719-31538f59b54f/TechnologyRoadmapLowCarbonTransitionintheCementIndustry.pdf

 Once the new energy input is determined, *premise* scales down the fuel,